Mattiamene1/Backend-SDN/README.md

 - %admin ALL=(ALL) ALL
 - %sudo   ALL=(ALL:ALL) ALL
 Now you can operate as sudo

+## Setup Apache2
+Our front end is available [here](https://github.com/Mattiamene1/Frontend-SDN), clone it in this way inside the folder that will be expose by Apache2
+- ```cd /var/www/html/```
+- ```sudo git clone https://github.com/Mattiamene1/Frontend-SDN .``` (Don't forget the point!)
+> Remember to configure it in order to expose the web interface

 # Automatic Start
 - ```sudo su```
 - Make start.sh file executable ```chmod u+x start.sh```
 - Launch the start script inside the repo folder ```./start.sh``` to run the project

 > The files into **ryu_app** folder are the Ryu's APIs, they are available into the [Ryu repository](https://github.com/faucetsdn/ryu/tree/master/ryu/app).

-## Setup Apache2
-Our front end is available [here](https://github.com/Mattiamene1/Frontend-SDN), the start.sh will automatically copy it inside the /var/www/html/ Apache folder.
-> Remember to configure it in order to expose the web interface

 If something goes wrong
 # Manual Start